epigen/atacseq_pipeline/README.md

     - Quantification of TSS coverage.
 - Reporting (`report/`)
     - MultiQC report generation using MultiQC, extended with an in-house developed plugin [atacseq_report](./workflow/scripts/multiqc_atacseq).
+    - Sample annotation is visualized as a hierarchically-clustered QC heatmap with matching metadata annotation, exported both as a `PNG` and an interactive `HTML` with metadata as tooltips (`sample_annotation.{png|html}`).
 - Quantification (`counts/`)
     - Consensus region set generation across all called peaks (`consensus_regions.bed`).
     - Read count quantification of the consensus regions across samples, yielding a count matrix with dimensions consensus regions X samples (`consensus_counts.csv`).